Mithila-Stack-Training-and-Development/E-Commerce/Backend/README.md

 - On login/register, a JWT is returned
 - Protected routes require `Authorization: Bearer <token>` header
 - Admin routes require user with `role: admin`
+- Cart supports both guest and authenticated users; merging is handled on login

 ---